 Sensory Learning Events

-Join us for this inclusive program filled with stories, songs, and activities specifically designed for individuals with sensory integration challenges, developmental and adaptability difficulties.
+Join us for this library program filled with literacy-related activities specifically designed for adults with autism spectrum disorders, sensory integration issues, or other developmental disabilities.